rob-coaching/js-dates-fullstack-guide/README.md

 The date that was picked will be - as usual - avaible in the event object:
 `event.target.value`

+The format of that picked date will be a simple date string in US format:

+`2023-11-18`

+Now we also got the "datetime-local" type:

+`<input type="datetime-local" />`

+Here we can pick both a Date AND a Time with one picker.

 The format of that picked date will usually be the ISO String format.

 `2023-11-18T00:00:00.000Z`

-So in case you send this date nowto you backend, the backend will receive this date here as a STRING.
+So in case you send this date now to you backend, the backend will receive this date here as a STRING.

 That is important to keep in mind!